Races and creatures in His Dark Materials: Gyptians

-Gyptians are a fictional ethnic group in the universe inhabited by Lyra Belacqua; they are roughly analogous to Gypsies.
-The name 'Gyptian', like 'Gypsy', is derived from 'Egyptian'.
+Gyptians are a fictional ethnic group in the universe inhabited by Lyra Belacqua; they are roughly analogous to Romani people.
+The name 'Gyptian', like 'gypsy', an exonym used by some to refer to Romani people, is derived from the word 'Egyptian'.

 Gyptians are water-travellers, they live mainly aboard boats traversing the canals and rivers of 'Brytain'.
 The Gyptians' primary source of income appears to be through trading as they travel.
 Lyra describes them as "coming and going with the spring and autumn fairs".
 Gyptians are said to pride themselves on their ability at card games.
 John Faa's group of Gyptians come from – and have a 'home base' in – "Eastern Anglia", the counterpart in Lyra's world, of East Anglia in our world.

-They are divided into large families, the heads of which make up the Gyptians' Council, which is ruled by John Faa, the King of the Gyptians, the Council also includes Farder Coram.
-Gyptians sometimes gather in a "byanroping, a summons or muster of families".
+They are divided into large families, the heads of which make up the Gyptians' Council, which is ruled by John Faa, the King of the Western Gyptians, the Council also includes Farder Coram.
+Gyptians sometimes gather in a "byanroping (sometimes called a roping), a summons or muster of families".
 Their society, while widely dispersed geographically, is tightly knit.
 Gyptian children are extravagantly loved and looked after by other members if they stray.
 Their ethnic group is small enough for all Gyptians to know each other by name, yet large enough to gather 170 men to travel north on a rescue mission.

 Gyptians have a distinctive physical appearance, which Lyra attempts to assume.
 They also have a distinctive accent and vocabulary containing "Fens-Dutch" words.
 The Gyptians' Dutch-ness also shows itself in their preference for drinking "jenniver" (Dutch jenever), in their Dutch names (Dirk Vries, Raymond van Gerrit, Ruud Koopman), and their use of Dutch terms such as "landloper".
 Landloper is an old Dutch word meaning "land-walker"; it is also a derogatory term meaning 'tramp', which the Gyptians use disparagingly to refer to someone who is not a Gyptian.